scopes-hub/scopes-soc/README.md

 - Published service ports bind to `127.0.0.1` by default.
 - Wazuh Indexer security and dashboard TLS are disabled for lab simplicity, so do not expose this stack directly to a LAN or the internet.

-If this project was ever committed with real passwords, rotate those values before reusing the lab.
+If this project was ever committed with real passwords, rotate those values before reusing the lab. [this project is public and can contain forks]

 ## Requirements